italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

       - Thumbprint of the JWK in the ``cnf`` parameter of the Wallet Assertion.
       - :rfc:`9126` and :rfc:`7519`.
     * - **aud**
-      - It MUST be set to the Credential Issuer endpoint at which the JWT/CWT is used.
+      - It MUST be set to the Credential Issuer endpoint at which the JWT is used.
       - :rfc:`9126` and :rfc:`7519`.
     * - **exp**
-      - UNIX Timestamp with the expiry time of the JWT/CWT.
+      - UNIX Timestamp with the expiry time of the JWT.
 It MUST be greater than the value set for `iat`.
       - :rfc:`9126` and :rfc:`7519`.
     * - **iat**
-      - UNIX Timestamp with the time of JWT/CWT issuance.
+      - UNIX Timestamp with the time of JWT issuance.
       - :rfc:`9126` and :rfc:`7519`.
     * - **jti**
       - Unique identifier for the PoP proof JWT.
 The value SHOULD be set using a *UUID v4* value according to [:rfc:`4122`].